On $L^2$ extension from singular hypersurfaces: Introduction

 \begin{thm} The answer to Question B is yes when $X$ is smooth.

 \end{thm}

-The proof of Theorem~\ref{main} uses the $L^2$ extension Theorem~\ref{extn0} and a generalized version of the work of Guenancia~\cite{G12} on analytic adjoint ideals. \footnote{In fact, it is likely that similar ideas may lead to answering Question B in general, but we do not pursue this direction in this paper. } While the above algebraic method using the connectedness lemma is efficient, the analytic arguments for Theorem~\ref{main} can be also used in the future, for example, to deal with the singularity of pairs involving plurisubharmonic functions (as generalization of the classical pairs taken with divisors) : log resolutions may not exist for such pairs.
+The proof of Theorem~\ref{main} uses the $L^2$ extension Theorem~\ref{extn0} and a generalized version of the work of Guenancia~\cite{G12} on analytic adjoint ideals. \footnote{In fact, it is likely that similar ideas may lead to answering Question B in general.
+An $L^2$ extension theorem for this generality is already available from \cite{K10}, see Remark~\ref{kawadiff}. }

+While the above algebraic method is efficient, the analytic arguments for Theorem~\ref{main} can be also used in the future, for example, to deal with the singularity of pairs involving plurisubharmonic functions (as generalization of the classical pairs taken with divisors) : log resolutions may not exist for such pairs.